Phil Volk: Early life

 Phil Volk was born in Burbank, California to Anne-Marie "Mimi" Wagner Volk, a former singer, dancer, and actress and George Norbert Volk, an actor and businessman.
 His father taught acting at the Pasadena Playhouse and appeared in some films.
 Volk was one of seven siblings, including brothers George and Danny, and sisters Irene, Marilou, Christine, and Jeannie.
 When he was a young boy, the family moved to a farm in Nampa, Idaho, about 20 miles west of Boise.

 Volk was encouraged to sing by his mother, Mimi.
-The first complete songs he learned were "(I'd Like to Get You on a) Slow Boat to China" and "If You Call Everybody Darling" (the latter a hit for The Andrews Sisters).
+The first complete songs he learned were "On a Slow Boat to China" and "If You Call Everybody Darling" (the latter a hit for The Andrews Sisters).
 At the age of 3, he recorded these songs in a carnival trailer.
 His mother kept the recording, which Volk loved listening to as a child.
 Volk later used it in one of the cuts on the Friendsound Joyride album called, "Child Song".
 Volk took dance lessons and gymnastics.
 At the age of 13, Volk watched Elvis Presley on the Ed Sullivan Show.
 Excited by what he saw, he asked his parents for a guitar and they gave him one for Christmas.
 He learned to play his first song, "Teen Angel" on it, as well as some folk songs.
 He also imitated Little Richard and Buddy Holly.